SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Introduction to SyntEO

 In order to automatically generate training data with nested, multi-scale scene elements and compose them to a harmonic, synthetic scene that takes spatio-temporal context into account, a well-structured description of properties has to be used as a general basis.
 Furthermore, this description has to be approachable by a human expert as well as an artificial data generator.
 The expert must be able to include expert knowledge that describes the properties of single scene elements and their relationships.
 At the same time, the artificial data generator must be able to ingest this information to generate synthetic training data.
-Therefore, semantics as well as numeric and logical expressions are essential to this structured knowledge representation.
+Therefore, semantics and numeric and logical expressions are essential to this structured knowledge representation.
 For these reasons, an ontology is used in the SyntEO approach.

 In SyntEO, an ontology is defined from an artificial intelligence and knowledge engineering perspective to be a formal, non-ambiguous representation of knowledge \cite{agrawal2005ontological}.
-It has the goal to make perceptual and expert knowledge explicit, structured and finally machine-readable.
-Therewith, an ontology in SyntEO follows the definition of Gruber \cite{gruber1995toward} to be a "simplified view of the world that we wish to represent for some purpose" (p.
-908).
+More specifically, an ontology in SyntEO stores information about nested entities which together describe the properties of a remote sensing scene.
+The goal is to make perceptual and expert knowledge explicit, structured and finally machine-readable.
+Therewith, an ontology in SyntEO follows the definition of Gruber \cite{gruber1995toward} to be a "simplified view of the world that we wish to represent for some purpose" (p.~908).
 Where in SyntEO, the purpose is to create synthetic data upon this ontology generically.
+Ontologies have already been used in GIScience and remote sensing, often for the purpose of adding semantics to large geo- or remote sensing databases \cite{ciodescu2011osmonto, amiri2017fuzzy} or directly for image analysis \cite{nasri2018towards, moran2017combining}.
 For an in-depth introduction to ontologies and their applications in GIScience, Earth observation and ecology, we refer to Agrawal \cite{agrawal2005ontological}, Arvor~\etal \cite{arvor2019ontologies} and Madin~\etal \cite{madin2007oboe}.

 The ontology in SyntEO can be approached from two perspectives: A domain expert who defines entities and their characteristics, and the artificial data generator which uses this description to generate synthetic examples.
 Thereby, the domain expert's perspective has to be a description of dimensions in which the characteristics of entities can possibly appear.
 In contrast, the data generator selects single values of these dimensions to generate unique compositions of entities, resulting in synthetic training examples.
 Therefore, it is important that the dimensions of entity characteristics are related to guarantee coordinated value selection by the data generator.